GoogleCloudPlatform/gce-cloud-sql-recommendation-tool/README.md

 You are now ready to run the commands in this section.

 ## Single Project Analysis (all VMs in project analyzed)
-- At the Cloud Shell prompt start the GTCSRT tool with the following command line arguements
+- At the Cloud Shell prompt start the GTCSRT tool with the following command line arguments
 ```
 pwsh GTCSRT.ps1 projectid=[Project ID]
 ```
 ## Single VM Analysis
-- At the Cloud Shell prompt start the GTCSRT tool with the following command line arguements
+- At the Cloud Shell prompt start the GTCSRT tool with the following command line arguments
 ```
 pwsh GTCSRT.ps1 projectid=[Project ID] instanceid=[VM Instance Name]
 ```